-Course Instructor: Dr. Tanya Da Sylva
+Course Instructor: Dr. Tanya Da Sylva Email: TDcourse@yorku.ca

-Email: see eClass

-- Place the course code in the subject line of your email - Use your yorku.ca email address for course correspondence.
-(Email from other addresses are likely to be filtered as spam/junk delaying a response). - Put a relevant description of the email in the subject line. - Include your name & student number at the end of your email. - Check if your question has been addressed in class or on eClass before emailing. - Consider booking an appointment (virtual student hours), rather than sending a long email, if you have a concern/question that will take a considerable amount of time to read or answer.
-It will save both time and potential confusion. - Allow an average of 3 business days for a response.
+- Use your yorku.ca email address for course correspondence.
+(Email from other addresses are likely to be filtered as spam/junk delaying a response). - Put BIOL4285 and a relevant description of the email in the subject line. - Include student number at the end of your email.
+Feel free to use a name different from that in your student records/eClass but make sure to include your student number so I can match you to my records. - Check if your question has been addressed in class or on eClass before emailing. - Consider booking an appointment (virtual student hours), rather than sending a long email, if you have a concern/question that will take a considerable amount of time to read or answer.
+It will save both time and potential confusion. - Allow an average of 3 working days for a response (not including weekends or holidays).